bahmutov/todo-graphql-example/README.md

 - [Use Application GraphQL Client To Make Calls From The Cypress Test](https://youtu.be/6ykTS40_scM)
 - [Stub The Initial Data Load Using A Fixture](https://youtu.be/IxgWmzy26gM)

+## Cypress tests

+All tests are in the [cypress/integration](./cypress/integration) folder.

+By mocking network calls using [cy.intercept](https://on.cypress.io/intercept) see the [intercept-spec.js](cypress/integration/intercept-spec.js) file.

+Spec [client-spec.js](cypress/integration/client-spec.js) is testing making individual GraphQL calls using app's own client.

+Spec [ui-spec.js](cypress/integration/ui-spec.js) has simple tests that do not depend on the network, and thus are hard to write.

+We can use [cy.request](https://on.cypress.io/request) command to make GraphQL requests ourselves, see the [request-spec.js](./cypress/integration/request-spec.js) file.

+We can stub the initial items load using a fixture file.
+See the spec file [fixture-spec.js](./cypress/integration/fixture-spec.js).

+We delete all items in the [delete-spec.js](./cypress/integration/delete-spec.js) test.
+First we query all todo items, then delete them one by one.

 ## App

 Start server with `npm start`.
 You can find GraphQL playground at `http://localhost:3000`